khaors/geocompr/main.md

 Imagine your are launching a cycling company and would like to open shops across urban areas of Germany.
 Imagine further that a survey you conducted indicates following target group: males between 20-40 years old who live alone or with just one person (single households, not families).
-Additionally, you are in the lucky position to have sufficient capital to open a number of shops.
+Additionally, you are in the lucky position to have sufficient capital to open between one and ten shops per region.
 But where should they be placed?
 Geomarketing consultancies have been developed to help people answer such questions, and they would happily charge high rates for their expertise.
 <!--It is testament to the rate of technological development that these questions can now be answered by informed citizens using free and open source software.-->